Houston Date Ideas That’ll Make You Look Interesting

 Geeks Who Drink normally hosts about a trillion trivia nights around town, but it’s taken its geeked out trivia games virtual for the time being.
 That means you can participate from just about anywhere, and you can bring your own booze.

 Houston Axe Throwing offers up ax-throwing sessions, lessons, and games (with social-distancing and sanitation practices).
 The more rugged you look here, the better, so don’t worry about that quarantine hair.

 Embark on a Houston graffiti and art crawl

 Spend the day taking pics of each other in front of local art attractions like Market Square’s “Houston is...” mural, the We <3 Houston sign near 8th Wonder, the 10-foot tall Midtown letters in Bagby Park, the Synchronicity of Color at Discovery Green, the “Greetings from Houston” mural on the side of Gelazzi in the Heights, and the Biscuit Paint Wall on lower Westheimer.

 Go on an old-school roller-skating date

-Relive your youth and/or bruise your butt at the Dairy Ashford Roller Rink, which is open for public skating Thursday-Sunday.
+Relive your youth and/or bruise your butt at the Dairy Ashford Roller Rink, which is open for public skating Tuesday-Sunday with increased safety measures.
 And while you’re going old-school suburbs with it, you may as well finish the night off with a sundae at Baskin Robbins.
-Admission (to the rink) starts at $7.

 Slurp down Gulf oysters at Caracol